 This is a huge gap for one euro being exchanged.
 Scale that up and you could have got 131.89 spending £100's worth on a Mastercard, compared with 128.99 on the Visa a big 3 difference, given the low values involved.

 So, Mastercard tends to win for the big, most-commonly used currencies, but what happens when we look at slightly lesser-used currencies?

-We looked at two currencies, the Turkish lira and the Brazilian real; and the same holds true.
+We looked at two currencies, the Turkish lira and the Polish zloty; and the same holds true.
 Although we looked at only one data point per month for these currencies, we still see that the majority of the time, Mastercard holds the exchange rate crown.
-Amex and Visa vie for bottom place – most of the time, Amex comes out worst for reals, and Visa for lira.
+Amex and Visa vie for bottom place with both currencies.

 How much better is the Mastercard rate than the Visa and Amex rate?

 The charts above show you that Mastercard plastic, barring a few anomalies, gives you a better rate than Visa and Amex cards for comparable spending.
 But, how much better is the Mastercard rate?

 We've analysed the spread by 'indexing' the Mastercard rate for euros over a year (meaning it's always 100 on this graph) and then allowing the Visa and Amex euro exchange rates to vary around it.